totiffany/totiffany.github.io/_posts/2018-05-03-Happy-1st-Birthday-Hazel-!-.md

 ---
 published: true
+description: >-
+  I can't believe our little Hazel is 1!
+I know every parent says this, but oh my goodness where did the time go??
+Sometimes I miss that squishy newborn stage, but every month with her brings new joys to our lives.
 ---
 I can't believe our little Hazel is 1!
 I know every parent says this, but oh my goodness where did the time go??
-Sometimes I miss that squishy newborn stage, but every month brings new joys to our lives.
+Sometimes I miss that squishy newborn stage, but every month with her brings new joys to our lives.

 Hazel is a light everywhere she goes.
 The comment we get the most from strangers is, "She's so smiley!"
 She has an easy, big, contagious smile she shares with everyone.